-Your rear wiper blade's service life is affected by the water, dirt and debris that it sweeps off your rear windshield.
+Your rear wiper blade's service life is affected by the water, dirt and debris that it sweeps off your rear windscreen.
 The wiper blade needs to be replaced when it shows signs of wear.

-Find the plastic cover where the wiper arm attaches to the vehicle.
+Find the plastic cover where the wiper arm attaches to the car.
 Loosen the side of the cover closest to you first and then the side furthest away from you.
-Lift the plastic cover all the way.
+Lift the plastic cover up fully.
 This will give you access to the hose connector.